dguncb/light-config-server/README.md

 System admin should trigger the Initial server service first after light-config-server service start to run to set the encrpt/decrpt key into the key file ( light-config-server.conf)

---Initial server by add secret key for the service (in real settig, it should be done by admin only):
+--Initial server by add secret key for the service (in real setting, it should be done by admin only):

 ```
 curl -X POST \